uQr/cordova-docs/tutorial-team-build/README.md

 4.  **Visual Studio Specific Features**
 	1.  **Supporting res/native.** The "res/native" folder in Visual Studio projects provides a useful way to update native project build artifacts without having to check in the platforms folder.
 It is not currently a base Cordova CLI feature.
-	2.  **Supporting Visual Studio specific Windows packaging settings.** Currently the Cordova CLI does not have a standard locaiton for storing platform specific packaging information.
-While this is something activley being pursued by the community, Visual Studio uses a set of non-standard config.xml elements to store manditory fields for store submission.
+	2.  **Supporting Visual Studio specific Windows packaging settings.** Currently the Cordova CLI does not have a standard location for storing platform specific packaging information.
+While this is something actively being pursued by the community, Visual Studio uses a set of non-standard config.xml elements to store mandatory fields for store submission.
 	3.  **Supporting the Task Runner Explorer.** Visual Studio now has a convenient Task Runner Explorer that allows you to attach Gulp and Grunt tasks to build events.

 5. **OSX Gotchas.** If you spend most of your time developing in the Windows environment, there are a few common, easily resolved issues that can pop up when you start trying to build your project on OSX.